awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 # Caching content based on request headers<a name="header-caching"></a>

-For web distributions, CloudFront lets you choose whether you want CloudFront to forward headers to your origin and to cache separate versions of a specified object based on the header values in viewer requests\.
+CloudFront lets you choose whether you want CloudFront to forward headers to your origin and to cache separate versions of a specified object based on the header values in viewer requests\.
 This allows you to serve different versions of your content based on the device the user is using, the location of the viewer, the language the viewer is using, and a variety of other criteria\.
-For RTMP distributions, you cannot configure CloudFront to cache based on header values\.

-**Note**
-For RTMP distributions, you cannot configure CloudFront to cache your content based on the headers in viewer requests\.

 **Topics**
 + [Headers and distributions – overview](#header-caching-web)